nikolskydn/spectra_reduction/README.md

 ## Bibliography

 [1] Vagin, V.A., Krasnov, A.E., Nikol'skii, D.N.
-Fast Methods for Reducing Dimensionality of Spectral Data for Their Visualization// Journal of Applied, 2019, 86(1), pp. 101–105
+Fast Methods for Reducing Dimensionality of Spectral Data for Their Visualization// Journal of Applied  Spectroscopy, 2019, 86(1), pp. 101–105